skip to main content

 How are you?
 Pretty common question.
 Generally not considered too painful or prying.
 For me, the friendly greeting is now a tiny assault peppered throughout my day.
 Like a violent gust of wind, I’m left off-kilter, momentarily blinded, with a now farkakte hair part.
 It’s been over a year and a half, and I’m simply flummoxed and flailing when asked how I am since the death of our baby at six months pregnant.
 Since her stillbirth.

 My father would get the question constantly.
 How you doing, John!
-A job hazard of his daily battle with Parkinson’s, colon and prostate cancers, a weak (but mighty) heart, six bum ribs from a fall - all after narrowly surviving a heart attack.
+A hazard of his daily battle with Parkinson’s, cancer, and a weak (but mighty) heart.
 Pretty good, how’s about you? he’d reply, every time.
 He couldn’t stand from a chair, walk, swallow efficiently and all five words left him winded, but he meant it.
 He was good!
-I’m forever my father’s daughter but this Millennial/Gen X border straddler lacks his Boomer aversion to negative emotions.
-“Cup’s half empty, and we’re all gonna die,” has always proudly been my mantra.
-Eddie Vedder forever!
+How are you?
+I’m forever my father’s daughter, but lacking his Boomer aversion to negative emotions, I could never answer the same.

 "Right after her birth/death, I actually didn’t hear it much.
 Everyone knew how I was."